MLH-Fellowship/break-your-keyboard/README.md

 A multiplayer game to keep clicking on the keyboard and revenge

+## Changing models
+  - In case of modifying models, run `flutter pub run build_runner build --delete-conflicting-outputs` to generate new serializable model

 ## How to run
   - Run `flutter packages get` to download pubspec dependencies.
   - Run `flutter clean` for most of first run errors you may face.